-One of purposes of the CLA is to monitor outcomes of looked after children while in care and on reaching adulthood; however, outcomes are generally recorded only for children who have been in continuous care for 12 months or more.
-The data recorded for these children in long-term care include whether they were convicted of a crime, identified as having a substance misuse problem, offered intervention to treat substance misuse and had up-to-date health checks, dental exams and immunisations.
-Children aged 4 to 16 also have an annual Strengths & Difficulties Questionnaire administered and their score is recorded (which can be used as an indicator of emotional or behavioural disorders).
-Similarly, outcome data is only collected for "relevant and eligible" care leavers, as defined by current DfE guidance (5) i.e. a young person who was looked after at the age of 16 or 17 and had been looked after for at least 13 weeks after the age of 14.
+One of purposes of the CLA is to monitor outcomes of looked-after children while in care and on reaching adulthood; however, outcomes are generally recorded only for children who have been in continuous care for 12 months or more.
+The data recorded for these children in long-term care include whether they were convicted of a crime, identified as having a substance misuse problem, offered intervention to treat substance misuse, and had up-to-date health checks, dental examinations and immunizations.
+Children aged 4 to 16 years should also have an annual SDQ score recorded (which can be used as an indicator of emotional or behavioural disorders).
+Similarly, outcome data are only collected for 'relevant and eligible' care leavers as defined by current DfE guidance,5 i.e. a young person who was looked after at the age of 16 or 17 and had been looked after for at least 13 weeks after the age of 14.
 The outcomes recorded for care leavers are participation in education and/or employment and living arrangements, currently at age 19 to 21.
 Indicators of care, such as time to adoption, participation in statutory case reviews and being missing from care, are also collected in CLA.
 Data related to indicators and outcomes of care are not routinely available to researchers but can be requested.